Earth and Environmental Sciences

-The field of Environmental Geoscience is new, interdisciplinary, and evolving.
-This program serves as an excellent major for students who wish to concentrate in the sciences, but who might not be looking toward professional careers as scientists, as well as for students planning graduate work in environmental law, environmental policy, or environmental studies.
+The field of Environmental Geoscience is interdisciplinary and evolving.
+This bachelor of science program serves as an excellent major for students who wish to concentrate in the scientific aspects of sustainability, including those who might not be looking toward professional careers as scientists.
+Many Environmental Geoscience students go on to graduate work in environmental law, environmental policy, or sustainability studies.
 Students majoring in Environmental Geoscience should work out their programs closely with a departmental advisor to insure both breadth and depth in this subject area.

-To provide students with training in the interdisciplinary nature of Environmental Geoscience, the major includes an introductory sequence in Environmental Systems (EESC2201–2208), consisting of eight 2-credit courses (plus associated labs, EESC2211–2218).
+To provide students with training in the interdisciplinary nature of Environmental Geoscience, the major includes an introductory sequence in Environmental Systems (EESC2201–2208), consisting of nine 2-credit courses (plus associated labs, EESC2211–2218).
 These courses can be taken in any order and do not have prerequisites.
 They are recommended particularly for first-year students and sophomores.
-They are usually offered as two-course pairs, with one course meeting for the first half of the semester and another course (usually the next in the sequence) meeting for the second half of the semester, in the same time slot.
+They are usually offered as two-course pairs, with one course meeting for the first half of the semester and another course meeting for the second half of the semester, in the same time slot.
 Students are welcome to take one or both of the courses in each of these pairs in any given semester.
-In general, four Environmental Systems courses are offered each semester.
+In general, 2–4 Environmental Systems courses are offered each semester.
 Environmental Geoscience majors are required to take 12 credits toward this requirement.
 Students have the option to take our introductory geology course, Exploring the Earth (EESC1132–1133), to fulfill 4 credits.

 Students in this major must complete the following course requirements: